Accounts payable job description

 - Verifying expense reports and querying invoice items from internal and external business finance officers

-- Reconciling invoices
+- Verifying and reconciling invoices

-- Communicating with the wider Accounts Payable team and comparing system reports to better manage Accounts Payable processes
+- Communicating with the wider accounts payable team and comparing system reports to better manage accounts payable processes

-What are the duties and responsibilities of an Accounts Payable clerk?
+What are the duties and responsibilities of an accounts payable clerk?

 - Entering invoices into the accounts payable system